tcnj-acm/halo/README.md

 ### Prerequisites

 A Unix-based Machine.
-If you only have a Windows Machine please refer to the [WSL Guide.]()
+If you only have a Windows Machine please refer to the [WSL Guide.](https://github.com/tcnj-acm/halo/blob/2024-merge/.github/WSL_SETUP.md)

+You can also find the required packages you NEED to have to run the application locally.

 ### Deployment Reqs